billycrapediem/memory-based_database/README.md

 # Intro
-this is a in memory relational data base: it supports basic SQL operations
+this is a in memory relational data base: it supports basic SQL operations.
+The main.c file give a demo to how each operation is call.

 # Command for building the demo: